- 2 minutes to read

 Secondary member (Contingency)

 For the test to work, it will be necessary to make an abrupt shutdown in the primary member.
-Remember always to create a snapshot before this test.

 Since we are doing an abrupt shutdown, this can cause damage to the instance.

 Go to the Orbit ➔ Replication ➔ Status.

 In the Database cluster table, check if the Cluster size matches the number of members in the cluster, and in the Cluster members table, remember that this test will be 2.